dayana0425/voices-of-the-dancefloor/README.md

   - What's your most memorable dance moment?
   - How did this venue make you feel seen or connected?
   - Why do you dance?
-- 🎶 Catch a Vibe — Add photos, videos, or voice clips that express your connection to a place.
+- 🎶 Catch a Vibe — Add photos, videos, or voice clips that express your connection to a place & brings the dance floor to life!
 - 📅 Weekly Planner — See where to dance tonight or plan your social week.

 ---